 The Ann Arbor Housing Commission is deeply committed to providing excellent housing opportunities to current and future residents of Washtenaw and Monroe Counties.
 Within our jurisdiction exists immensely diverse communities, ranging from the dense urban centers of Ann Arbor and Ypsilanti, to the more sparsely populated townships of Superior and Scio.
 Many of these neighborhoods are complimented by strong school systems, low poverty rates, and desirable housing, while other neighborhoods are challenged by limited public services and diminishing economic opportunity.
 As a Moving To Work agency, we hope to increase housing choice in some of our highest opportunity and more economically exclusive communities.
-It is our belief that the MTW program will aid in our efforts to increase housing stability for our most vulnerable community members and allow us to establish long-term relationships with private sector housing providers.
+It is our belief that the MTW program will aid in our efforts to increase housing providers.
 As AAHC continues to take major steps towards developing new affordable housing, our MTW activities will serve as an additional tool to provide more desirable housing for those most in need.